daviebadger/books/restructuredtext/restructuredtext.rst

 Simple Tables
 ^^^^^^^^^^^^^

-Simple tables are tables without row or column spans (only in header), in which are equal signs ("=") used as an adornment style for table header and for ending a table.
-Each column must be separated by two spaces:
+Simple tables are tables without row or column spans.
+Equal signs are used as an adornment style for a table header (both overline and underline) and for ending a table.
+Each table column must be separated via two spaces:

 .. code:: rst

-   This is a simple table:

    =========  ========  ======  ===
    Firstname  Lastname  Gender  Age